In some cases, we earn commissions from affiliate links in our posts.

 Agatha Christie's Family Murder Party

-This four-part French miniseries preceded the Agatha Christie's Little Murders series (above), and it depicts the first meeting of Lampion and Larosière.
+This four-part French miniseries preceded the Agatha Christie's Little Murders series (below), and it depicts the first meeting of Lampion and Larosière.
 It takes place during WWII.

 The Little Murders of Agatha Christie